gdimit07/multi-module-workspaces/README.md

 example directory here includes only the added function to make it work.

-initially, the whole https://go.googlesource.com/example was cloned into multi-module-workspaces (as per the tutorial's instructins - https://go.dev/doc/tutorial/workspaces ).
+initially, the whole https://go.googlesource.com/example was cloned into multi-module-workspaces (as per the tutorial's instructions - https://go.dev/doc/tutorial/workspaces ).